-Change the hardware.
-One quick way to update the look of your kitchen or bath is to swap out your old hardware.
+One quick way to update the look of your kitchen or bath is to swap out your old hardware this winter.
 In just a few hours, or sometimes even a few minutes, you can replace drawer pulls and handles with new accents.
 If you want to go even further, replace your hinges too for a pulled-together look.

-Declutter the space.
 Sometimes, your stuff can make an area look tired or too busy.
-Give your kitchen and bathroom a refresh by finding better storage solutions.
+Give your kitchen and bathroom a refresh this winter by finding better storage solutions.
 One-day DIY projects that help you declutter include, pull-out drawers on slides, tension bars for hanging storage containers, decorated mix and match containers for little objects and wicker baskets for hiding bulky necessities.

 Turn your personal retreat into an oasis from the world by paying attention to your bedroom and giving it a personal flair.